pranavkj5/tea-round-picker-qa3/01_README.md

 I'm excited to discuss this further during the interview and answer any questions about my approach, the challenges I considered, and how I would adapt this in your specific environment.

----

-## ✅ Submission Checklist

-Before submitting, I verified:

-- [x] All 6 files included
-- [x] README explains contents clearly
-- [x] Test Strategy is complete and detailed
-- [x] Test Execution Tracker is ready to use
-- [x] Bug Report Template includes example
-- [x] Postman collection is valid JSON
-- [x] Presentation guidance included
-- [x] All files properly named
-- [x] Documentation is professional and clear
-- [x] Reproducibility steps are detailed

----

-**Ready for review and interview discussion!**

-*This assessment demonstrates a practical, risk-based approach to QA that prioritizes high-impact testing within real-world constraints.
-I look forward to presenting my methodology and discussing how it aligns with your team's needs.*